nordicsmartgovernment/Nordic-Smart-Government-Datamodel-Examples/README.md

 ## Signatory rule

-Structured constraints for the Agents required to sign on behalf of a Legal Entity.
-The existence of signatory power can be determined from the combination of constraint properties that define the required number of Posts and Roles to be held by the Agents."
+Structured constraint for one mandate that dictates the combination of posts, roles and agents to whom the power to represent a legal entity is granted.
+Rules can be used to structure signatory rights that can be granted alone to an individual agent or jointly for group of agents.
+The rule is interpreted jointly if it points to multiple posts using restriction properties.

 Subclass of [Constraint](https://semiceu.github.io/CCCEV/releases/2.00/#Constraint).